firebase/extensions/firestore-translate-text/README.md

 * Languages field name: What is the name of the field that contains the languages that you want to translate into?
 This field is optional.
 If you don't specify it, the extension will use the languages specified in the LANGUAGES parameter.

+* Use Genkit for translations?: If you want to use Genkit to perform translations, select "Yes" and provide the necessary configuration parameters.
+If you select "No", the extension will use Google Cloud Translation API.

+* Genkit Gemini provider: If you selected to use Genkit to perform translations, please provide the name of the Gemini API you want to use.

+* Google AI API key: If you selected to use Genkit with Google AI to perform translations, please provide a Google AI API key

 **Cloud Functions:**